takanuva15/MenuClip/README.md

 - Stores all text and filepath (from Explorer) clips into memory
 - Displays stored clips in a context menu via Ctrl+Shift+V
 - Stores 15 clips by default.
 (Afterwards, it will delete the oldest one and insert the newest clip at the top)
-- Configurable options (eg number of clips stored, clip preview length)
+- Has configurable options (eg number of clips stored, clip preview length)
 - Can be configured to work with editors that use Shift+Insert for pasting
 - Has a rudimentary dark theme option (changes menu background color)
+- Saves clips to file so that they are restored when the script is restarted

 ## How to Run